- Improvement takes practice

 You process thousands of thoughts daily, and 95% of thinking is sub-conscious (Zaltman, 2003).
 Thoughts are rational, emotional or habitual.
 Your habitual brain works 20x faster than your rational brain and 4x faster than your emotional brain.
 (Peters, 2012).
 When you don't like how you're feeling, you collect your thoughts, consider the source (rational, emotional or habitual), and choose your most useful thoughts.

 Visualization is deliberate practice to train your mind.
-The way you practice is more important than the time you spend practicing (Ericsson, 2016).
 You rehearse the Mental Models you've created.

 - Situation - visualize the challenge ahead, and how you want to handle.
 When doing so, think in the 3rd person (he/she) vs. 1st person (I/my).